A trust-region method for derivative-free nonlinear constrained stochastic optimization: Other work

-The outline of this paper is as follows.
-In Section~\ref{sec:robustness_formulation} we discuss a variety of robustness measures to rigorously define the robust formulation (\ref{eq:general_robust_opt_problem}).
-Within the same section, we also introduce sampling based approximations of robustness measures along with their confidence intervals for statistical estimation of their sampling errors.
+We recognized a gap in the existing approaches with respect to the combination of stochastic constrained optimization problems and derivative-free approaches which we intend to close in this paper.
+In Section~\ref{sec:robustness_formulation} we introduce sampling based approximations of robustness measures along with their confidence intervals for statistical estimation of their sampling errors.
+We also discuss a variety of robustness measures to rigorously define the robust formulation \eqref{eq:general_robust_opt_problem}.
 Thereafter, in Section~\ref{sec:derivative_free_stochastic}, we briefly recap the trust-region algorithm NOWPAC \cite{Augustin2014} which we then generalize to make it applicable to stochastic (noisy) robust optimization tasks.
 We close with numerical examples in Section~\ref{sec:numerical_results} and conclude in Section~\ref{sec:conclusions}.